zspecza/figson/readme.md

 Figson itself exposes one method:

 #### figson.parse(config_file, [callback]);
-Asynchronously reads a JSON file (if there is a callback function), parses it, and exposes an `error` and a `config` object to the callback (`function(error, config) {}`).
+Asynchronously reads a configuration file (if there is a callback function), parses it, and exposes an `error` and a `config` object to the callback (`function(error, config) {}`).
 `config_file` is the path to the file.
 Omit the callback for a synchronous operation.

 ### Config API

-The `config` object is basically just a tiny wrapper around the data inside the JSON file.
+The `config` object is basically just a tiny wrapper around the data inside the configuration file.
 It exposes a few properties and methods.
 All of `config`'s methods are chainable, and accessing a property with a `config` method uses a tiny DSL string similar to how you would access that property using JavaScript's dot notation.

 #### config.data
-An object representing the JSON file.
+An object representing the configuration file.

 #### config.val()
 Returns the value of the last key/property in the `config` chain.